9 Community Building Dinner Games

 Birthday party Everyone brings an object that represents something about the birthday person that makes them smile.
 They quietly place their items in a gift box without the Birthday person seeing them.
 When the Birthday person opens the box, as each item is revealed, the person who placed it there tells the story.

-Summer barbecue Bring an object that reminds you of your favourite childhood summer memory.
+Summer barbecue Everyone brings an object that reminds you of your favourite childhood summer memory.
 Share the memory with the group.

-Halloween dinner Bring a photo of you in costume from the childhood Halloween that you remember best or an object that represents the costume.
-Tell the story of that Halloween.
+Halloween Everyone brings a photo of themselves in costume from the childhood Halloween that you remember best or an object that represents the costume.
+Then, they go around the table and tell the story of that Halloween.

-Thanksgiving dinner Bring an item that represents something you’re grateful for and share the story.
+Thanksgiving Ask everyone to bring an item for the centerpiece that represents something you’re grateful for and share the story.

-Any day of the week we can encourage everyone to share a good and not-so-good event from their day.
+Any day of the week Encourage everyone to share a good and not-so-good event from their day.
 This is a great daily practice for families.

-Another fun community building exercise is the Bring a Joke Game.
-Each person can bring a wholesome joke to share during the meal.
+Bring a Joke Each person brings a wholesome joke to share during the meal.

 Community, at its very best, is like family.
 This video of Blue Bloods, which starts and ends at the dinner table, captures the feeling of community, the spirit of belonging, togetherness, support and camaraderie.